boozallen/sdp-docs/pages/learning-labs/jte-advanced-features/index.rst

 What You'll Learn
 =================

-* The default step implementation
+* The Default Step Implementation: how to create steps on the fly in the Pipeline Configuration
-* Pipeline Lifecycle Hooks
+* Pipeline Lifecycle Hooks: how to register steps to be dynamically invoked in response to pipeline events

 Click ``Next`` to move on to this lab's prerequisites.